King Gillette: The Man Behind the Safety Razor

-Gillette as born in Wisconsin but the family moved to Chicago in 1859.
-The hardware store King’s father owned was lost during the Chicago Fire of 1871.
+Gillette was born in Wisconsin but the family moved to Chicago in 1859.
+King’s father owned a hardware store but it was lost during the Chicago Fire of 1871.
 King Gillette was 17 by then, so he set out to make his own fortune.

 He became a traveling salesman, which gave him a great opportunity to observe what sold and what didn’t.
 The experience taught him that companies that sold frequently-used, disposable items did well.